Contact

 We also hold an annual balance challenge in March that provides helpful pointers to improve balance, practical tips on how to avoid a fall, and exercise challenges specific to improving balance.

 Balance classes, Tai Chi, yoga, meditation, Aqua Fit, stretch, and core classes are just some of the ways we stay fit and active at StoneRidge.
-You can learn more about our fitness program here.
 For more information on the wide range of activities StoneRidge residents enjoy, visit our HealthyLife Services page.